Introduction

 - Making noise attracts zombies and you are more likely to attract them at night.

-- Encountering a horde of twnety of more zombies is terrifying and stressful.
+- Encountering a horde of twenty of more zombies is stressful and dangerous.

 - Anyone who finds themselves in immediate range of a zombie horde is devoured.